avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 --- abstract

-This document is meant to be continously updated, receiving periodic updates to incorporate emerging PQC migration use cases.
-Focused on real-world scenarios, it categorizes them based on a select set of distinctive features.
-The primary aim is to facilitate discussions on migration strategies by offering a systematic taxonomy, and a shared understanding among the parties involved.
+This document is meant to be continuously updated, receiving periodic updates to incorporate emerging Post-Quantum Cryptography (PQC) migration use cases, with a focus on the migration from traditional signature algorithms (RSA, DSA, ECDSA) to PQC signature algorithms (LMS, XMSS, ML-DSA, SLH-DSA).
+This document aims at categorizing real-world scenarios based on a select set of distinctive features.
+The primary goal is to facilitate discussions on migration strategies by offering a systematic taxonomy and a shared understanding among the parties involved.

 --- middle